 - Take a walk together and hold hands.

-- Coffee date at home is the best.
-Get or bake some biscotti or a fun dessert to share.
+- Coffee dates at home are the best.
+Buy or bake some biscotti or a fun dessert to share.

 - Find local landmarks in your town and visit them.

 - Watch home movies together.